mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

 ## Usage

-To convert a Terraform configuration from the legacy `mongodbatlas_advanced_cluster` format to the Provider 2.0.0 format, use the following command:
+To convert a Terraform configuration from the previous `mongodbatlas_advanced_cluster` schema to the Provider 2.0.0 schema, use the following command:

 ```bash
 atlas terraform advancedClusterToV2 --file in.tf --output out.tf